Scotiabank Mortgage Rates & Reviews

 Scotiabank Fixed Mortgage Rates

-A Scotiabank fixed rate mortgage reduces the risk of any future interest rate changes by letting you keep your interest rate the same over your mortgage term.
-This can give you peace of mind especially if you are a new homeowner or have a large mortgage amount, which is why it's very common for buyers to get fixed rate mortgages.
-If you are arranging a mortgage for a future or current home, your fixed interest rate can be guaranteed for up to 130 days before the closing date on your home.
-If interest rates go up during that time, you will be guaranteed the lower rate still.
+As of Q3, 2024, 70% of Scotiabank’s mortgage portfolio was made of fixed-rate mortgages.
+A Scotiabank fixed-rate mortgage reduces the risk of any future interest rate changes by letting you keep your interest rate and payments the same over the mortgage term.
+This can give you peace of mind, especially if you are a new homeowner or have a large mortgage amount, which is why it's very common for buyers to get fixed-rate mortgages.
+If you are arranging a mortgage for a future or current home, you can lock in a fixed interest rate with Scotiabank for 120 days.
+If interest rates go up during that time, you will still be guaranteed a lower rate.

 Amount: